by Maryann Ridini Spencer (@MaryannRidiniSpencer)

 Vega stresses creating a plan starting with the tallest planting – trees, followed by shrubs, perennials, and ground cover to ensure proper spacing so that the landscape can thrive.

-To help direct water where it will be of most use, Vega suggests digging a small trench around the perimeter of the landscape as well as digging 4” trenches around trees and filling them with mulch.
+To help direct water where it will be of most use, Vega suggests digging a small trench around the perimeter of the landscape as well as digging 4″ trenches around trees and filling them with mulch.
+If at any point, you find that you have trees that are getting in your way, or you would just like someone to take better care of the trees in your garden, then you might want to consider getting a tree surgeon to help you maintain your garden so that it looks perfect all year round.

 Some suggested low-water trees that work well in Ventura: Peppermint Willow, Pink Melaleuca, Australian Willow, and Pink Mimosa.